 To nuance with a color bath you can use a water of 10 for example.
 The dye number to maintain white should be 12.
 Do not use a dye with ash nuance on a white base because it will be gray.
 This one from Wella has a very nice finish.
-You can use it as is, mixed only with hydrogen peroxide, or you can add a drop of another dye with a subtone that you like.
+You can use it as is, mixed only with developer, or you can add a drop of another dye with a subtone that you like.
 But if you want to correct a little, use it alone and in a colored bath (with 10-volume water):

 A second option if the hair is white or almost is to tone with a purple or violet shampoo.
 You can apply it on damp hair and leave it on for a few minutes.
 Control the color, since white will absorb violet pigments very quickly and you can end up with hair like a geranium.